bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part1.md

 In this part of the tutorial we will fix a bug so the program will no longer crash.
 The Intercept Layer for OpenCL Applications can easily identify OpenCL errors in a program and provide clues why the OpenCL error might be occurring.

-To find where this OpenCL error is occurring, set the controls `ErrorLogging` and `CallLogging`.
+To find where this OpenCL error is occurring, enable the controls `ErrorLogging` and `CallLogging`.
-Please refer to the [controls](https://github.com/intel/opencl-intercept-layer/blob/master/docs/controls.md#controls) page for instructions how to set these controls and other controls that will be used throughout the tutorial.
+Please refer to the [controls](https://github.com/intel/opencl-intercept-layer/blob/master/docs/controls.md#controls) page for instructions how to enable these controls and other controls that will be used throughout the tutorial.
-Note that `CallLogging` can be enabled by passing the `-c` option to `cliloader` and does not necessarily need to be set manually.
+Note that `CallLogging` can be enabled by passing the `-c` option to `cliloader` and does not necessarily need to be enabled manually.

-After setting these controls, re-run the tutorial application.
+After enabling these controls, re-run the tutorial application.

 ```
 $ cliloader ./sinjulia